axionaxprotocol/axionax-deploy/environments/testnet/Axionax_v1.5_Testnet_in_a_Box/docs/MAINNET_COMPAT.md

-# Axionax Mainnet v1.5 Architecture → Current Stack Compatibility
+# axionax Mainnet v1.5 Architecture → Current Stack Compatibility

 This document maps the requested mainnet architecture (v1.5 baseline) to what exists in this repository (local testnet-in-a-box), highlights gaps, and proposes a phased migration.